SerhiiCho/playground/node/parser-tutorial/README.md

 - The most practical (and the most powerful) parser is known as [Recursive-descent parser (RDP)](#recursive-descent-parser-rdp);
 - Automated parsers.
 [Parser generator tool](https://github.com/dmitrysoshnikov/syntax) is the language agnostic parser generator;
 - **Parser** module is using `tokenizer` for getting tokens from the input string;
+- **Parser** has function `eat`, which consumes the current token and advances the tokenizer to the next token.
+This function should exactly expect the current lookahead to be of this type.
+In other words, we call `eat` function only when we know that lookahead is certain type.
+This function not only eats the token buy also returns it;

 ## Backus-Naur form grammar